Euricom/training-program/javascript/javascript-developer.md

-# Euricom Front-End Training Program
+# Euricom JavaScript Training Program

 ## JavaScript Developer Roadmap

-When you are completely new to Web development this is your starting point.
+When you are completely new to Web/JavaScript development this is your starting point.

 <img src="./web-developer-roadmap.png" />